vic3e/Bheka-ZA/README.md

 When using the [library source](https://github.com/vic3e/Bheka-ZA), anything from it: errors, crashes, issues, etc. including successful builds, must be done completely by yourself and under your own risk and responsibility.
 I **will not** provide any help/support when using the [library source](https://github.com/jahirfiquitiva/Frames/tree/master).

 Finally, be sure your projects comply with the [license previously mentioned](https://github.com/vic3e/Bheka-ZA#license).
-Otherwise I will be taking the required legal actions.
-I hope you understand.